Two Massive Series, $320 Million in Prizes: A Look at SCOOP and the WSOP Super Circuit Series

 - Cash Game Traffic: Global #3 and dot-com #2

-PokerStars’ $135 million guaranteed SCOOP
+PokerStars’ $135 Million Guaranteed SCOOP

 PokerStars’ Spring Championship of Online Poker (SCOOP) concluded last Sunday with it becoming the biggest series in online poker’s history.